noyagold/I2CS_Ex3/README.md

-I2CS_EX3 - PACMAN
+I2CS_EX3 - PACMAN Project Overview
-Project Overview
-This project is a Java-based implementation of a Pacman game that focuses on Pathfinding.
-The goal is to create an intelligent Pacman that can navigate a maze, collect food efficiently, and avoid ghosts using logic rather than just moving randomly.
-It is built upon a 2D grid system where every position is a coordinate (x,y).
+This project is a Java-based implementation of a Pacman game that focuses on Pathfinding and Logic-Based Decision Making.
+The goal is to create an intelligent Pacman that can navigate a maze, collect food efficiently, and avoid ghosts using structured logic.
+The game is built on a 2D grid system where every position is defined by (x,y) coordinates.

 Installation & How to Play
 Requirement: Ensure Java 23 is installed on your machine.

-Run: Open a terminal in the project folder and run: java -jar pacman.jar.
+Run: Open a terminal in the project folder and run: java -jar pacman.jar

 Controls: